 We self-insure, up to loss limits, certain insurable risks such as worker's compensation and automobile liability claims.
 Accruals for claims under our self-insurance program are recorded on a claims incurred basis.
-Under this program, the estimated liability for claims incurred but unpaid in fiscal years 2007 and 2006 was \$1,900,000 and \$2,800,000, respectively.
-In connection with certain self-insurance agreements, we customarily enter into letters of credit arrangements with our insurers.
-At September 29, 2007 and September 30, 2006, we had outstanding letters of credit totaling \$9,595,000 and \$8,620,000, respectively.
+Our total recorded liability for all years' claims incurred but not yet paid was \$6,400,000 and \$6,800,000 at September 27, 2008 and September 29, 2007, respectively In connection with the self-insurance agreements, we customarily enter into letters of credit arrangements with our insurers.
+At September 27, 2008 and September 29, 2007, we had outstanding letters of credit totaling \$9,475,000 and \$9,595,000, respectively.